 - Don’t leave your fuel outdoors where it can attract moisture

 - Store your fuel in a dry place

 - If you are unable to use your fuel within 30 days, add a fuel additive to stabilize your fuel.
 I use a product called Sea Foam Motor Treatment.
-It’s a petroleum based product that won’t harm your engine.
+It’s a petroleum-based product that won’t harm your engine.
 It stabilizes your fuel, removes moisture, and cleans your fuel system.
 To read more about using Sea Foam in your lawn mower, visit “Why Use Sea Foam Fuel Additive in a Lawn Mower”.

-Repair: Remove your old gas by draining your fuel tank and refilling with fresh gas that includes a fuel additive to clean your fuel system and stabilize your fuel.
+Repair: Remove your old gas by draining your fuel tank and refilling it with fresh gas that includes a fuel additive to clean your fuel system and stabilize your fuel.
 Do not dump your old gas on the ground.
 You need to properly recycle it.

 Wrong Fuel in Your Toro

 It’s easy to go to the fuel pump and accidentally put the wrong fuel in your gas container.
 Each pump is a little different.
 They could have multiple dispensers for each type of fuel or one dispenser where you need to push a button to select the type you want.